PeerJ/groupdocs-php/examples/api-samples/README.md

 * PHP Sockets extension (php_sockets.dll)
 * omposer.phar (http://getcomposer.org/download/ or use included version)

+### How to configure composer.json

+To download required version of PHP SDK with composer it's enough to set this setting to composer.json

+     {
+         "require": {
+             "groupdocs/groupdocs-php": "v1.2.0-p2"
+         }
+      }

 ### List of samples:

 * How to autorize to GroupDocs using the API and get user info